eBird Alerts and Targets Frequently Asked Questions

 ABA Rarities Alert

-The "ABA Rarities Alert" shows a list all American Birding Association (ABA)-level rarities recently reported in the US and Canada.
-These rarities are defined as birds with ABA Codes 3, 4, or 5 on the ABA Area Checklist.
-These codes are meant to describe how difficult a given bird is to find in the ABA Area.
-With these alerts, you'll be sure to hear quickly about hot birds turning up in the ABA Area!
+What species are included?
+The "ABA Rarities Alert" shows all American Birding Association (ABA)-level rarities recently reported in the US and Canada.
+"ABA Rarities" are defined as birds with ABA Codes 3, 4, or 5 on the ABA Area Checklist.
+Birds with these codes represent nationwide rarities for the ABA Area.